ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 - **Terminal** is a text input and ouput environment.
 It is a program that allows us to enter commands that the computer processess.

-- **Shell** is a program that acts as command-line interpreter.
-It processes commands from the terminal and outputs the results.
-It interprets and processes the commands entered by the user.
+- **Shell**  is a programme that acts like a command-line interpreter.
+It interprets and processes the commands entered by the user into the terminal, and outputs the results.

 - **The activation** of an environment makes all its contents available to your terminal or shell.